edagunes/edagunes/README.md

 # Hello World, I'm Eda👋

 I live in İzmir, Turkey.
-I am a student of Computer Engineering at Ege University.
+I am currently working at Yapı Kredi Teknoloji.
 <!--
 **edagunes/edagunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.